soprasteria/terraform-aws-wellarchitected-conformance/README.md

 Conformance pack Well-Architected-IAM is also available, as a subset of Security, for insight into that specific area.
 Do note that no automation is supported for the IAM pack, as it is covered in the Security pack.

 ## Well-Architected Tool Integration
+This module provides two Lambda functions for integrating with the Well-Architected Tool:

+### 1. Well-Architected Tool Updater
-This module can also automatically update your Well-Architected Tool workload with compliance data from the AWS Config Conformance Packs.
+This Lambda function updates your Well-Architected Tool workload with compliance data from the AWS Config Conformance Packs.

 The Lambda function will:
 1. Process each conformance pack (Security, Reliability, Cost Optimization).